 Plot Type: Soul-Mate Romance (SMR)

 Click HERE to go to a page on the author's web site where she provides a glossary of terms and a list of character descriptions.
 Click HERE to go to a page on the author's web site with links to excerpts.
+Click HERE to go to a page with links to character interviews and free series-related short stories.

 Here are the soul-mate couples (so far):